An Intensive Degree Focused on the Dynamic Business of International Sports

 Business Administration Curriculum

-Financial Management exposes students to the fundamental principles of corporate finance.
-Taught by Professor Frank Ryan, this course discusses how managers use financial statements, engage in financial planning, value cash flows, understand risk, make long-term investment decisions, and how to make both long- and short-term financing decisions.
+Financial Management exposes students to the fundamental principles of corporate finance, taught by Professor Frank Ryan.
+This course discusses how managers use financial statements, engage in financial planning, value cash flows, understand risk, make long-term investment decisions, and how to make both long- and short-term financing decisions.
 Once the groundwork has been laid, students apply these principles to analyze sports business topics such as franchise valuation, stadium financing, personal seat licenses, athlete salaries, and more.

 Sports Marketing is taught by visiting professor, Dr. Vassilis Dalakas (@DrSportBusiness), who provides an in-depth introduction to the principles of marketing, and how they apply within the sports business realm.
 To teach sports marketing effectively, Dr. Dalakas focuses heavily on corporate partnerships and sponsorship in the world of sports, and specializes in fan behavior and the fan experience using real-world examples throughout, including an annual corporate partnerships consulting project with a sports organization.

 Dr. John Francis leads this course, which studies the theories and trends that shape the evolving relationships between sports organizations and their fans.
-With examples drawn from all segments of sports business, this course is intended to give students a foundation of basic business principles that can be applied to the sports industry.
+With examples drawn from all segments of sports business, this course is intended to give students a foundation of business principles that can be applied to the sports industry.

 - PGA TOUR Executive Women's Day at the Farmers Insurance Open